Here's everything you need to know about debt consolidation plans in Singapore and how they can help you pay off multiple unsecured debts.

 |Credit Card 3||S$8,000||25.95% p.a.||S$240|

 Jonathan is barely keeping up with the minimum payment of S$1,275 a month – nearly half his monthly salary.
 His total outstanding balance is also more than 12 times his monthly salary.

 At this rate, he is paying around S$9,336 in interest alone per year.
 Because the interest rate on credit card debt compounds on the remaining balance, it will take him over a decade until he clears his debts completely.

 A debt consolidation plan can combine all these unsecured loans into a single loan.
 Essentially, the bank providing the DCP will buy out Jonathan’s outstanding balances, fees, and charges payable from his credit cards and loans – even if they are from different banks.
 These accounts will then be closed or temporarily suspended.

-Let’s assume that Jonathan can get a debt consolidation plan from HSBC payable over 8 years, with an interest rate of 10% p.a.
+Let’s assume that Jonathan can get a debt consolidation plan from HSBC payable over 8 years, with a flat interest rate of 3.4% p.a (EIR from 6.5% p.a).
 Here is how much he would be paying per month, compared to his current commitments:

 |Total outstanding balance||S$40,000||S$42,000 (including fees and 5% allowance)|

 |Total interest payable over 1 year||S$9,337||S$1,497|

 |Total interest payable over 8 years||S$74,964||S$11,973|